“There are no interfaces on which a capture can be done.”

 General advice for Wireshark problems

-If you keep getting communication error messages when opening Wireshark, you are going to get frustrated and stressed.
-It is important to keep a perspective on the problem and realize that the error is unlikely to be caused by Wireshark itself.
+If you keep getting communication error messages when opening Wireshark, you will get frustrated and stressed.
+It is vital to keep a perspective on the problem and realize that the error is unlikely to be caused by Wireshark itself.
 To fix this error, you need to focus on the underlying services that have more direct contact with the network interface.

 When approaching the problem, keep in mind three important facts: